 The first step was to commission an innovative piece of research which involved consultation with people across the firm.
 We worked with external consultants Female Breadwinners in order to do this, and the results were presented to our Board with a series of recommendations in May 2013.
 The Board approved the recommendations of the Report and as a result a number of new work steams have been established to improve female career progression, and the retention of female talent.

 These are managed by Linda Jones, supported by a FT dedicated HR Manager, a core working group and the Sky Steering Group made up of senior stakeholders which meets bi-monthly.
-In summary:

 - Unconscious Bias Training – The senior leadership team have all attended unconscious bias workshops.
 Now, working together with external specialist ENEI, we are providing our people with training to identify and address their own biases.
 This is currently a pilot in two of our practice groups with a plan to roll out to the wider business in time.